quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company hosts its main public web application in one AWS Region across multiple Availability Zones.
+### A company hosts its main public web application in one AWS Region across multiple Availability Zones.
 The application uses an Amazon EC2
 Auto Scaling group and an Application Load Balancer (ALB).

 A web development team needs a cost-optimized compute solution to improve the company’s ability to serve dynamic content globally to millions